pengsun/MatConvDAG/examples/README.md

 ## Desgin Concept
 - The whole DAG is viewed as a big transformer, derived from `tfw_i`, i.e., a DAG (transformer) can be the composition of many small DAGs (transformers).
 - Explicit CPU version or GPU version
-- The net `convdag` is thin wrapper of the DAG, managing the training and testing
+- The class `convdag.m` is thin wrapper of the DAG, managing the training and testing
+- An auxiliary class `convdag_peek.m` probes the state of `convdag.m` and does the job like printing/plotting/saving (the Observer Design Pattern).

 ## Purposes of the Examples
 It is suggested that the following examples are read sequentially: